Art Therapy vs EMDR

 Whichever direction you go, ask:

-• What's the clinician's training in this specific modality?
-(For EMDR: are they EMDRIA-certified or in training?
-For art therapy: are they ATR-BC?)
+• What's the clinician's training & experience in this specific modality?

 • How many sessions do they typically run before reassessing?